Akif245/zeta/src/content/products/en/item-a765.md

   - title: "Ease of Use"
     subTitle: "Each screw is designed for effortless installation, ensuring hassle-free fastening every time."
   - title: "Convenience"
-    subTitle: "Eliminates the need for multiple trips to the hardware store, saving time and effort on your projects."
+    subTitle: "Eliminates the need for multiple trips to the Software store, saving time and effort on your projects."
 specificationsLeft:
   - title: "Material"
     subTitle: "Constructed from high-quality materials such as stainless steel, ensuring durability and corrosion resistance."